 Underground coal gasification (UCG) is the in-situ gasification of coal in the seam.
 It is achieved by injecting oxidants, gasifying the coal and bringing the product gas to surface through boreholes drilled from the surface.
 The gas is used for power generation, industrial heating or as chemical feedstock.UCG Engineering Ltd has recently undertaken reviews of the technilogy and provided designs of underground configurations for demnonstration and commercial applications.
 UCG was first developed as a large-scale gas production process in the 1960's and recently trial schemes have been evaluated in many other countries including China, India Australia, South Africa, the USA and the UK.
 The revival of interest in UCG is a direct result of improved technology, security of supply and a realisation that gas from underground coal gasification offers substantial cost reductions for production and CO2 capture.
 Reviews of the technology, field trials and assessments of the potential resources for UCG have been undertaken in most coal producing countries.
 At least half a dozen coal fields and basins around the world are the subject of studies, pre-commercial trials and it is known that project expenditure on UCG has increased markedly in 2007.

-Webinar on UCG by M Green to be given via IMEchE Power Division in 2016 date to be advised.
+Webinar on UCG by M Green to be given via IMEchE Power Division on the 15th September 2016 at 11.00 a.m.
+UK time see UCG Webinar

 UCG Advisor to Cluff Natural Resources, plc, January 2014 to present.

-IChemE Special Interest Group on Clean Energy, and Leadership Forum to Energy Centre (2012 to present)
+Chairman of IChemE Special Interest Group on Clean Energy, and Member of Leadership Forum to Energy Centre (2016)

 Reviewer to Elsevior Publishing on UCG publications 2001 to present.